uvacobi/scribe/14-scalesGenomeStructure.md

-# Unit 2: Epigenome

-## Chapter 14: Epigenomic domains, Hierarchy and scales of genome structure
+# Epigenomic domains, Hierarchy and scales of genome structure

 ## Epigenomics and chromatin structure